Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor health-aware unit commitment

 \section{Conductor health-aware unit commitment}

 Adopting DLR pushes line temperatures toward thermal limits, amplifying ETO risk in the presence of forecast errors.
-We propose the CHA-UC framework, which minimizes the sum of expected conductor depreciation and system operating costs to balance reliability and economics.
-This enables the system operator to provide the most effective commitment decisions and dispatch, using DLR.
+This section first characterizes the effect of correlation between WP and DLR forecast errors on ETO risk, motivating the explicit consideration of correlation in risk-averse DLR models.
+Then we propose the CHA-UC framework, which minimizes the sum of expected conductor depreciation and system operating costs to balance reliability and economics.
+The CHA-UC timeline is shown in Figure~\ref{fig:Schematic}.